Tuvalu country brief

 High level visits

-August 2019: The Hon Scott Morrison, then Prime Minister of Australia visited Tuvalu.
-The Prime Minister was joined by the then Hon.
-Alex Hawke, Minister for International Development and the Pacific.
+August 2019: The Hon.
+Scott Morrison, then Prime Minister of Australia visited Tuvalu, and was joined by then Minister for International Development and the Pacific, Hon.
+Alex Hawke.

 February 2019: Senator the Hon.
 Marise Payne, then Minister for Foreign Affairs and Minister for Women, visited Tuvalu.

 July 2015: Senator the Hon Richard Colbeck, then Parliamentary Secretary to the Minister for Agriculture, visited Tuvalu.